fuse-open/uno/docs/command-line-reference.md

 ```
 Usage: uno launch-apk [options] <filename>

-Deploy and start APK on a connected device.
+Deploy and start APK on a connected device or emulator.

 Available options
   -a, --activity=NAME   Android activity name